TommiNICE/TommiNICE/README.md

   While I'm not an expert, I can help with HTML, CSS, JavaScript, and the libraries/frameworks I'm currently learning

 - 📫 **How to Reach Me:**
-  Check out my LinkedIn and X profiles below
+  Check out my LinkedIn profile below

 ## 🛠️ Languages and Tools